OBJECTIVE: explore different areas of research offered by the UConn Chemistry Department

 The Chemistry Department’s procedure for choosing your advisor is as follows:

-- Obtain 5 faculty members signatures on the “Prospective Advisor Interview” form and return it to Emilie (CHM A-115).
-You must have five signatures on this form in order to receive the next form.
+- Obtain 5 faculty members signatures on the “Prospective Advisor Interview” form and return it to Emilie, A-115.
+You must have 5 signatures on this form in order to receive the next form.

 - Emilie then gives you the official “Change of Major Advisor” form.

-- Next, take the form to Dr. Gascón, who will sign as your former advisor.
+- Take the form to Dr. Pinkhassik, who will sign as your former advisor.

 - After that, the form is signed by your selected major advisor and returned to Emilie.
 The form will not be accepted without all of the appropriate signatures.